-An IPSC spotlight review of the Impact of Selective Licensing was undertaken to provide feedback on the implementation of the scheme at its halfway point.
+An IPSC spotlight review of the Impact of Selective Licensing was undertaken to provide feed-back on the implementation of the scheme at its halfway point.
 The Scheme seeks to raise standards by inspecting homes in Private Rented Sector Housing, and asking landlords to address any health and safety hazards.
-Private Rented Sector plays an increasing role in to addresses areas where there are high levels of relative deprivation or housing that is below decent standards.
+Private Rented Sector plays an increasing role in Rotherham, having trebled since 2001 and currently making up 16 percent of the housing accommodation in Rotherham.
+Rotherham's Selective Licensing scheme aims to addresses areas where there are high levels of relative deprivation or housing that is below decent standards.
 This requires inspectors who have knowledge of how structures are built, how structures fall apart, how defects link to health or safety risks, what specific repairs are needed, enforcement and Council powers, and effective communication.